Herbs

 What is Scutellaria baicalensis?

-How is Scutellaria biacalensis given or taken?
+How is Scutellaria baicalensis given or taken?

 Have any side effects or risks been reported from Scutellaria baicalensis?

 Information about side effects or risks from taking Scutellaria baicalensis is not available because there have been no clinical trials or other studies done in people with cancer.
-Some research has shown that Scutellaria biacalensis may change the anticancer effects of certain drugs.
+Some research has shown that Scutellaria baicalensis may change the anticancer effects of certain drugs.

 Questions and Answers About St. John's Wort